 SUVs with a towing capacity of 5,000 lbs., like the Toyota Highlander, are the perfect companion for the Escape E20.

 Dog-friendly features for this travel trailer include:

-- The all tongue and groove vinyl wood flooring is waterproof and cleans with a broom.
+- The tongue and groove vinyl wood flooring is waterproof.
+You can also sweep it clean with a broom.

 - The folding tables between the rear two rear sofas are great for grooming.
 There are a good amount of electrical outlets nearby for all of your equipment.

-- The tub-style shower gives you full-acess during bathtime since you do not have to worry about a vanity being in the way.
+- The tub-style shower gives you full access during bath time since you do not have to worry about a vanity being in the way.

 3. Forest River Cherokee Alpha Wolf 23DBH-L

 - Tongue Weight: 770 lbs.

 Your dog will feel right at home traveling in an RV called the Alpha Wolf.
 The word alpha, which means “the first or most important,” aptly describes this RV.

 The Cherokee Alpha Wolf 23DBH-L is designed with your dog’s comfort in mind, with features like an entrance/exit from the tub-style shower and a spacious layout to store your supplies and equipment.